Aquila-Network/aquila/README.md

 You need `docker` installed.

 # Usage

+AquilaDB is quick to setup and run as docker a container.
+All you need to do is either build it from source or pull it from Docker hub.

 #### Option 1: build from source
 * clone this repository
 * build image: `docker build -t ammaorg/aquiladb:latest .`